buddydev/bp-xprofile-custom-field-types/readme.txt

 Yes, but you will need to follow our [migration guide](https://buddydev.com/plugins/bp-xprofile-custom-field-types/#migrate).
 We have changed the internal architecture and the admin field settings need to be updated.

 = Is the upgrade from BuddyPress Xprofile Custom Fields Type safe? = Yes, 100%.
 For better performance, we have changed the way field settings were stored in admin.
-The user data wil be preserved and they won't notice the difference.
+The user data will be preserved and they won't notice the difference.

 = What is the supported BuddyPress Version? =
 2.9+, Tested with 3.1.